-For the payment of the annual university fees you can use the special form arrow bulletin printable from the online counter/secretariat/payments.
-Payment can also be made online with credit card.
+The payment of the annual university fees can be made using the payment slip called Bollettino Freccia , which can be downloaded and printed form the online desk/secretariat/payments.
+Payments can also be made online by credit card.

-Payments made using different methods (e.g. bank transfer) must be managed manually by the administration, therefore it is necessary to specify in the reason for payment the invoice number to be paid and the student's data and must have a value date prior to or coinciding with the date of
+Payments made using different methods (e.g. bank transfer) are manually managed by the administration, therefore it is necessary to specify in the reason for payment the invoice number to be paid and the student's data.
+Moreover the bank transfer must have a value date prior to or coinciding with the date of

-deadline (e.g. a payment by bank transfer made on the deadline day will likely result in a late payment, as it will be credited to the University in the days following the deadline).
+the deadline (e.g. a payment by bank transfer made the same day of the deadline will likely result in a late payment, as it will be credited to the University in the days following the deadline).

 The Bollettino Freccia is a special payment slip intended for the automatic registration of the payment; this method does not require the student to present the payment receipt to the Student Administration Office.